 Reach Out and Connect to Your Fellow Teachers

-Some people may be nervous to mix work and personal relationships, but for me it has worked out great.
-My work relationships with the teachers at my school have grown into thriving friendships.
+Some people may be nervous to mix professional and personal relationships, but for me it has worked out great.
+My relationships with the teachers at my school have grown into thriving friendships.

 It all started when a fellow teacher invited me to have coffee.